 "Behavior analysts do not knowingly engage in behavior that is harassing or demeaning to persons with whom they interact with based on factors such as those persons’ age, gender, race, culture, ethnicity, national origin, religion, sexual orientation, disability, language, educational background, fluency in learning theory, translational research and/or evidence-based practices or socioeconomic status, in accordance with law."

 As it does not say that now, I guess I can't expect you to hold to it...but if you care about other's dignity, then you should.
 (For a recent discussion on dignity see Reid, Rosswurm, & Rothholz, 2017).

 - 2.15 Interrupting or Discontinuing Services.

-(a) Behavior analysts act in the best interests of the client and supervisee to avoid interruption or
+(a) Behavior analysts act in the best interests of the client and supervisee to avoid interruption or disruption of service.

 What are the best interests of the client?
 For the client's family members to feel safe and feel confident that they are working with someone who does not ridicule them.
 A fast and sure way to interrupt or disrupt service is to get caught having posted a meme that makes fun of client family members for not taking data or implementing a plan.

 - 8.01 Avoiding False or Deceptive Statements.